scechin/urban-dictionary/README.md

 ### 🍾 Aditional PERKS

 1. Cache system: If the user asks for the same word again, instead of calling the API again you should have the previous reposnes stored in a `dict`.
+2. Look for multiple words separated by comma.
-2. Use `sys.argv` to allow the user to ask for a definition like this:
+3. Use `sys.argv` to allow the user to ask for a definition like this:

 ```python
 # "enjoy" is the word the user is looking up the definition